0xless/less_on_sec/content/posts/BLE_CTF_Walkthrough.md

 ### ATT/GATT basics

 It is possible to interact with a GATT server, by interacting with each of the characteristics available.
-It is possible to do that using handles, or UUID: handles defines the address of a characteristic, while the UUID works as an identifier, but also gives the user some information about the characteristic.
+It is possible to do that using handles, or UUID: handles define the address of a characteristic, while the UUID works as an identifier, but also gives the user some indication about the content of a characteristic.
 In general, handles are to be preferred to reference to a particular characteristic, this is because UUID can vary depending on the GATT implementation, while handles are expected to remain immutable for each device.

-As anticipated, UUID contains info about the service or characteristic.
-These are useful because they are defined by profiles: standards that use known UUID to serve information, profiles can be found here: https://www.bluetooth.com/specifications/specs/
+As anticipated, UUID contain info about the service or characteristic.
+These are useful because they are defined by profiles: standards that use known UUID to serve specific information, profiles can be found here: https://www.bluetooth.com/specifications/specs/
 While UUID vary depending on the device functionality some UUID remains the same, for example: 0x2800, around which service discovery is built.
 This UUID allows GATT servers to understand service boundaries without having to know the exact standard the device is following.

 Finally, there are characteristic properties.
 Properties indicate how to interact with a characteristic and what to expect from it.